Flagsmith/flagsmith-docs/docs/advanced-use/ab-testing.md

    1. Control - 90% of users
    2. Paypal Button - 5% of users
-   3. Test users that dont see the Paypal Button - 5% of users
+   3. Test users that don't see the Paypal Button - 5% of users

 2. In our app, we want to [Identify](/basic-features/managing-identities.md) each user before they start the checkout process.
-All Flagsmith Multivariate flags need us to Identify the user, so we can bucket them in a reproducable manner.
+All Flagsmith Multivariate flags need us to Identify the user, so we can bucket them in a reproducible manner.
 3. When we get to the checkout page, check the `value` of the `paypal_button_test` flag for that user.
 If it evaluates to `show`, show the Paypal payment button.
 Otherwise, don't show the button.